Review | ‘Catch Me If You Can’ fizzled on Broadway. A new Arena Stage production loses altitude in much the same way.

 Director Molly Smith, choreographer Parker Esse and set designer Alexander Dodge attempt to plaster over the deficiencies of “Catch Me If You Can” — which had an undistinguished Broadway run over a few months of 2011 — with a garish, Vegas-style glitz.
 The floor of Arena Stage’s in-the-round Fichandler Stage is lacquered bright red, the set pieces of the show’s interiors rising on an elevator in the center.
 An electrified canopy pulsates like a billboard on the Strip, and the chorus materializes in costumes by Alejo Vietti that are color blocked to resemble the geometric paintings of Piet Mondrian.

 It looks as if a pretty penny’s been spent to raise up “Catch Me If You Can.”
 But as with the story itself of Frank Abagnale Jr., the teenage forger who lies his way into responsible professions and unsuspecting lives, an audience member is driven to ask: To what end?
-Why would they be interested in watching Frank — in the guise of talented but too-suave and too-sophisticated Christian Thompson — undertake these amazingly easy deceptions?
+Why should we be interested in watching Frank — in the guise of talented but too-suave and too-sophisticated Christian Thompson — undertake these amazingly easy deceptions?

 For the movie, Spielberg and screenwriter Jeff Nathanson solved the problem, in their depiction of the complex relationship between Leonardo DiCaprio’s desperately needy Frank Jr. and pompous sad sack Frank Sr., played by an ideally seedy Christopher Walken.
 The son’s misguided desire both to please and surpass the father provided a satisfying hook for our sympathies, and DiCaprio’s magnetic performance, evoking in equal measure vulnerability and bravado, sealed the bargain.